-Economic Development Event - An event that demonstrates significant direct stimulus to the Rockingham economy, including local businesses, and extensive marketing opportunities for the City.

-Community Development Event: An event that shows evidence of successful delivery in the previous calendar year (or years), which attracted at least 5,000 people, and which has a direct benefit to the Rockingham Community.
+- Economic Development Event An event that demonstrates significant direct stimulus to the Rockingham economy, including local businesses, and extensive marketing opportunities for the City. - Community Development Event An event that shows evidence of successful delivery in the previous calendar year (or years), which attracted at least 5,000 people, and which has a direct benefit to the Rockingham Community.

-As an inaugural/one-off event cannot demonstrate past evidence of success, the applicant must satisfy all other relevant assessment criteria, to and demonstrate experience managing similar scaled events or partnership programs.
-Inaugural and one-off events will be eligible for \$20,000 for up to one year.
+As an inaugural/one-off event cannot demonstrate past evidence of success, the applicant must satisfy all other relevant assessment criteria, and demonstrate experience managing similar scaled events or partnership programs.
+Inaugural and one-off events will be eligible for \$20,000 for one year.

-Major Events Sponsorship Grants are to be considered by the Community Grants Program Committee and a formal grant acquittal process is required.
+Major Events Sponsorship Grants will be considered by the Community Grants Program Committee.
+An acquittal is required.

-City Property Grants
+4. City Property Grants

-Leased/Licenced Property Grants: Maintenance - grants of up to \$10,000 per year are available to incorporated not-for-profit associations, and those limited by guarantee, that lease/licence City owned facilities to assist with the maintenance obligations outlined in their lease /licence.

-Leased Property Grants: Rates Subsidy - a grant equal to the amount of rates levied on City properties leased to incorporated associations will be applied to those properties' annual rates liability.
+- Leased Property Grants: Maintenance Grants of up to \$10,000 per year are available to incorporated not-for-profit associations, and those limited by guarantee, that lease City owned facilities, to assist with maintenance obligations outlined in their lease. - Leased Property Grants: Rates Subsidy Grants equal to the amount of rates levied on City properties leased to incorporated associations will be applied to those properties' annual rates liability.